 Answer Mini Crank Arms

 Lightweight machined aluminum crank arms with aluminum 5-bolt 110mm spider.
 Available in several sizes from 125mm to 165mm.
-One of the lightest arms on the market, the Answer crank has been reinvented.
-Highest strength-to-weight ratio of......
+One of the lightest arms on the market. ...
 Read More

 Lightweight machined aluminum crank arms with aluminum 5-bolt 110mm spider.
 Available in several sizes from 125mm to 165mm.
 One of the lightest arms on the market, the Answer crank has been reinvented.
 Highest strength-to-weight ratio of any mini crank on the market.